Release notes

 New: Menu option: 'Organizations'

-New: Information page: 'Report Vulnerability'
+New: Information page: 'Report vulnerability'

-Fixed: Organizations are now sorted alphabetically in lists
+Resolved: Organizations are now sorted alphabetically in lists

 The footer contains a link to the website's daily updated web archive.
-The name of this link has been changed to "Archive."
+The name of this link has been changed to ' Archive '.
 This is to align with the naming conventions on other government websites.

 For editors: